bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up purchase documents/Setting up purchase documents.md

 ---
-title: Overview of setting up purchase documents
+title: Setting up purchase documents in Document Capture
-date: 16-06-2025
+date: 25-09-2025
-description:
+description: An overview of the main documentation on purchase documents.
 id: DC-476
 lang: en
 ---

-# Overview of setting up purchase documents
+# Setting up purchase documents

 With the default Continia Document Capture configuration, all purchase document settings are predefined and ready to use.
 You can always customize them though, to ensure a better fit for your particular organization.